rdkcentral/com.metrological.ui.Automotive/README.md

 #### Documentation

-This Library provides examples on how to interactive with a multi-touch touchscreen.
-The library records and analyses all fingers and it's movement ( there seems to be a hard limit in browser that it tacks max 10 fingers)
+This Library provides examples on how to build interactivity for a multi-touch touchscreen.
+The library records and analyzes all fingers and it's movement ( there seems to be a hard limit in browser that it tacks max 10 fingers)

 Once the analyser recognizes a gesture it tries to dispatch that event on one of the active touched elements.